 Nursing unit overview

-You can expect to work 12-hour shifts, with a nurse-to-patient ratio of 4-to-1 or 5-to-1, depending on patient acuity.
-The unit’s staff value teamwork and are always willing to lend a hand to a coworker in need.
+You can expect to work 12-hour shifts.
+Our staff value teamwork and are always willing to lend a hand to a coworker in need.
 We also like to have fun and keep a light atmosphere whenever possible.

 Women and Children’s Health Unit

 WACHU, as it is known, is often the most joyous unit of Cheshire Medical Center.
-You will find it well-equipped for a small, community hospital, with four labor rooms, one operating room, and separate facilities for postpartum patients.
+You will find it well equipped for a small community hospital, with four labor rooms, one operating room, and separate, designated rooms for postpartum patients.
 The unit offers hydrotherapy for pain management in labor, includes a nursery for infant testing or post-resuscitation care, and even has its own negative pressure room.
 In this unit, you gain experience in everything from labor and delivery to postpartum mothers and babies and gynecological patients.

-Additional certifications available include Neonatal Resuscitation Program, STABLE, AWHONN Intermediate Fetal Monitoring, and NCC nursing certifications.
+Additional certifications available include Neonatal Resuscitation Program, STABLE, AWHONN Intermediate and Advanced Fetal Monitoring, ALSO (Advanced Life Support in Obstetrics), and NCC nursing certifications.
 Growth and advancement are encouraged through committee and meeting involvement, shared governance, practice improvement projects, and charge nurse training.

 “I want our patients, our team, and the organization to succeed because this is my hospital, these are my people, and this is my community,” says the unit leader.
 “I take it very personally.”